DBConformer: Dual-Branch Convolutional Transformer for EEG Decoding: Introduction

 The main contributions of this work are summarized as follows: \begin{enumerate} \item We propose DBConformer, a dual-branch convolutional Transformer network for EEG decoding.
 It incorporates a temporal branch T-Conformer and a spatial branch S-Conformer, enabling simultaneous modeling of temporal dynamics and spatial patterns in EEG signals. \item A lightweight, plug-and-play channel attention module is introduced to learn the relative importance of each EEG channel in a data-driven manner.
-This module re-weights spatial features before fusion, enhancing both classification accuracy and interpretability without requiring additional supervision. \item Extensive experiments on five MI datasets and two seizure detection datasets validated that DBConformer consistently outperforms 10 competitive baseline models.
-Furthermore, it achieves this superior performance with over 8$\times$ fewer parameters than the high-capacity EEG Conformer baseline, demonstrating both effectiveness and efficiency. \item Beyond achieving state-of-the-art performance, DBConformer exhibits biologically interpretability, i.e., its learned channel attention scores consistently emphasize sensorimotor-related electrodes (e.g., C3, Cz, C4), aligning well with known neurophysiological priors. \end{enumerate}
+This module re-weights spatial features before fusion, enhancing both classification accuracy and interpretability without requiring additional supervision. \item Extensive experiments on three paradigms validated that DBConformer almost always outperforms 13 competitive baseline models.
+Furthermore, it achieves this superior performance with over an eight-fold reduction in parameters than the high-capacity EEG Conformer baseline, demonstrating both effectiveness and efficiency. \item Beyond achieving state-of-the-art performance, DBConformer exhibits biologically interpretability, i.e., its learned channel attention scores consistently emphasize sensorimotor-related electrodes (e.g., C3, Cz, C4), aligning well with known neurophysiological priors. \end{enumerate}

 The remainder of this paper is organized as follows: Section~\ref{sect:rw} reviews related works.
 Section~\ref{sect:me} details the proposed DBConformer.
 Section~\ref{sect:er} discusses the experimental results and provides analyses.
 Section~\ref{sect:conclusions} draws conclusions.